NemSothea/SimpleActivity/README.md

  -> Document
 ** All in this project file.
-* If you have any question related above project please let's us know. please read more in the doucument.
+* If you have any question related above project please let's us know. please read more in the document.

 # 1. Intro ActivityKit
 # 2. Lifecycle of Live Activities